-There is a phenomenon in Asian schools that, to my knowledge, has yet to make it to the United States.
+There is a phenomenon in Korean schools that, to my knowledge, has yet to make it to the United States.
 That phenomenon is known as sports day.
-I say ‘all’ Asian schools based on my knowledge of sports days in 1) Korea and 2) Thailand.
-Therefore, I generalize that all Asian schools are likely to have sports day.
-I’m not afraid of stereotypes.

 Sports day is such a big deal that the whole school practices their routines for at least a month prior to the event.
 Two days before, classes were cancelled in lieu of a scheduled rehearsal day.